• Skip to primary navigation

 What is a Capsule Wardrobe?

 So how does this work with newborn clothing since they are notorious for messing out of multiple outfits a day?
 Its the same general idea.
+Choosing function and quality over quantity.
+Being intentional and really thinking before purchasing anything for your baby.

-Read more about how to create a capsule wardrobe for your kids
+read more about how to create a capsule wardrobe for your kids

 Questions to ask yourself before buying for baby: